MrFriendCS/MrFriendCS.github.io/physical/Pico/Pico-LED/README.md

 # RGB LED

-Uses the Picozero to control a RGB LED.
+Uses the picozero library to control a RGB LED.

 ## Install picozero library